 This isle needs no introduction but it’s a perennial fave for a family holiday.
 It’s grown with us over the years and we find something new every time we go back.
 When we were sans kids we loved staying around Seminyak.
 Then kids came along and the lack of footpaths for prams, or just moderately safe walking, saw us move along to Petitgenet (no footpaths really but a bit less hectic.
 Petitgenet started charging Seminyak prices and Canggu became the next haven, especially because of it’s proximity to Naughty Nuri’s (that ribs and martini combo is a winner.
 And a killer), rice fields and beach.
 Now we prefer heading to Jimbaran Bay because it’s closer to the airport, you can still get decent accom on or near the beach without indecent prices and a lot of our fave Seminyak shops have branches there.
 If we’re lucky enough to go away on our own then it’s up to Ubud.
 For all our tips on the latest and greatest places to stay, eat, shop and chill we’ve got a whole site dedicated to just that: go to Honeycombers Bali.
 For a recommendation on a private villa, check out The Sea Shanty.

-Hello girls weekend, Hong Kong Sevens and romantic getaway – we are due!
+Hello girls weekend (or solo trip!), Hong Kong Sevens and romantic getaway – we are due!
 But a family holiday in Hong Kong can be loads of fun if you’re not pushing a pram.
-You will score massive points with the kids when you take them to Disneyland (which is celebrating its 10th anniversary!) – which is just as well because those queues are insane.
+You will score massive points with the kids when you take them to Disneyland, which is just as well because those queues are insane.
 While a stay at The Upper House would be lost on the little people (save that for you and the other half), you can stay on site at Disneyland or The Cosmopolitan Hotel is a good choice for families.
-They have recently renovated and opened new family suites with an Ocean Theme – yes they have an affiliation with Ocean Park.
+They have family suites with an Ocean Theme – yes they have an affiliation with Ocean Park.
 Check out our guide to Hong Kong with kids!

 We do love it here.
 Reminiscing about those holidays (pre-kids and responsibility) spent hooning around the island on scooters with little regard for personal safety still give us a thrill.
 Now, we hoon around on a little catamaran with the kids (in life jackets of course).
 We tried it in the North at Belmond Napasai and in the West at the Intercontinental Samui Baan Taling Gnam Resort.
 Both yielded squeals of delight and plenty of places to park up, disembark and stumble straight into a bar on the beach.

 Love it or hate it, Phuket is accessible, comparatively inexpensive and varied.
 And it has some lovely beaches.
 Surin Beach is a stunner but it comes with a price tag if you want to stay in the vicinity.
 Kata and Karon Beaches are very user friendly with the latter feeling not so crowded, but it is commercial.
 While we’re definitely not fans of Patong, Kamal Beach just north of the gaudy lights and is actually quite nice.
-However, our favourite spot, ironically, is a the roughest beach available on the north of the island: Mai Khao can be pretty treacherous but the Marriot Mai Khao Beach Resort on its shores is our favourite spot in Phuket when it comes to a family stay – and there’s a great offer available right now, where you can enjoy four days and three nights in paradise with a special offer of 20% off the best available rate on Marriott.com!
+However, our favourite spot, ironically, is a the roughest beach available on the north of the island: Mai Khao can be pretty treacherous but the Marriot Mai Khao Beach Resort on its shores is our favourite spot in Phuket when it comes to a family stay.
 If you want to get out of the confines of the resort, it’s worth the trip up to Bang Pae waterfall not least to support the Gibbon Rehabilitation Project on site there.
 We’ve also hired cars and car seats and driven ourselves around winding up at Rawai Sea Gypsy Village where you can select fresh seafood and have it cooked to order after a walk on the pier.
 Check out our guide to Sea Gypsy kids’ club – we think it’s one of Asia’s best.

 The original Robinson Crusoe experience, we still love coming to Nikoi Island here despite several other private island resorts that have sprung up.
 We like the houses on the north side of the island as they catch the best breeze.
 This breeze can be pretty full-on if you visit over December and January but it sure beats stillness and mosquitoes – the nets are not just for decoration.
 Best done with a group of mates.
 Having said that, we’ve done this with a five-week old infant and extended family and had an ace time.
 It can be a thumb twiddle for the kids if it rains so be sure to pack some back up entertainment.
 But there is all that sand – even when you’re ‘inside’ watching a movie.